 - Explore and enhance the importance of making healthy behavior changes

 - Engage in collaborative action planning to support the patient’s efforts in making a concrete, personally meaningful, and achievable plan for change

 The material is presented by William H. Polonsky, PhD, CDE, of the University of California, San Diego.

 This is the first video released by CHCF on the subject.
 The second, “Coaching Patients for Successful Self-Management,” was released in August 2008.

-A brief trailer and the complete video are available for streaming and downloading below.
-Up to 10 DVDs may be ordered through the mail by contacting Paula Ginsborg.
+DVDs of this training video may be ordered through the mail by contacting Paula Ginsborg.
 Please allow two to three weeks for delivery.